isid-smu/isid-smu.github.io/teaching.md

 the first year of M.Stat NB-stream course, and certain specializations in the second year, depending on interest and availability of resources.
+A stipend is offered to all admitted students.

 ## Admission